forestgrape/people_interactions/conflicts/military.md

 * Armored offensive equipment can be used in defense, though it usually is not a resource efficient.
 * 'Purely' offensive weapons need to be protected, for this defensive or mixed equipment in used.

-> For offensive actions usually at least some offensive equipment is required and for defense, defensive equipment is best suited.
+> For offensive actions nearly always at least some offensive equipment is required and a flexible offensive force includes defensive or mixed equipment.
+For defense, defensive equipment is best suited.

 #### Examples of Offensive Equipment